Laramie, Wyoming: Late 20th century to present

-The city was covered by international media in 1998 after the murder of Matthew Shepard, who was a gay student at the University of Wyoming.
+The city was covered by international media in 1998 after the murder of Matthew Shepard, a gay student at the University of Wyoming.
 His murder generated an international outcry.
 It became the symbolic focus for a nationwide campaign against gay hate crimes.
 Federal hate crimes legislation was signed into law in 2009.
-As of September 2021, Wyoming does not have a hate crimes law, having failed to pass its most recent attempt at a hate crimes law in March 2021.
+As of May 2023, Wyoming does not have a hate crimes law, having failed to pass its most recent attempt at a hate crimes law in March 2021.
 Shepard's murder was the subject of the award-winning play, later adapted as a movie, The Laramie Project.

 In 2004, Laramie became the first city in Wyoming to pass a law to prohibit smoking in enclosed workplaces, including bars, restaurants and private clubs.
-Opponents of the clean indoor air ordinance, funded in part by the R.J.
-Reynolds Tobacco Company, immediately petitioned to have the ordinance repealed.
+Opponents of the clean indoor air ordinance, funded in part by the R. J. Reynolds Tobacco Company, immediately petitioned to have the ordinance repealed.
 However, the voters upheld the ordinance in a citywide referendum which was conducted concurrently with the 2004 general election.
 The opponents challenged the validity of the election in court, claiming various irregularities.
-However, the judge ruled that the opponents had failed to meet their burden of showing significant problems with the election, and the ordinance, which had become effective in April 2005, remained in effect.
+The judge ruled that the opponents had failed to meet their burden of showing significant problems with the election, and the ordinance, which had become effective in April 2005, remained in effect.
 In August 2005, Laramie's City Council defeated an attempt to amend the ordinance to allow smoking in bars and private clubs.